mudcano/mudrich/docs/source/syntax.rst

 To syntax highlight code, construct a :class:`~rich.syntax.Syntax` object and print it to the console.
 Here's an example::

-    from rich.console import Console
+    from mudrich.console import Console
-    from rich.syntax import Syntax
+    from mudrich.syntax import Syntax

     console = Console()
     with open("syntax.py", "rt") as code_file: